qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 * View the feature form
 * Zoom to feature
 * Copy feature: Copy all feature geometry and attributes
-* Toggle feature selection: Adds identified feature to selection
+* Toggle feature selection: Add identified feature to selection
 * Copy attribute value: Copy only the value of the attribute that you click on
 * Copy feature attributes: Copy the attributes of the feature
 * Clear result: Remove results in the window